Boundaries, Self-Worth & Communication Therapy for Expats & Digital Nomads

 What You Can Expect

-• Feel calmer and more confident saying what they actually mean
+• Feel calmer and more confident expressing what they truly mean

 • Notice resentment and guilt fading as they practice new skills